BartvLith/fortran_AIRtools/README.md

 Each sweep of the rows is followed by a sweep in the reversed order.
 This has the effect of producing a symmetric iteration matrix. methodname = 'symkaczmarz' or 'sym'.

 ### Random Kaczmarz
-The row ordering is picked randomly instead of cyclicly. methodname = 'randkaczmarz' or 'rand'.
+The row ordering is picked randomly instead of cyclicly.
+There is an internal option to use row probability scaled with row norms, according to Strohmer and Vershynin.
+Otherwise uniform probability is used. methodname = 'randkaczmarz' or 'rand'.

 ### Cimmino
 Processes the rows simultaneously by reflecting in the hyperplanes one by one and averaging the resulting intermediate solutions. methodname = 'cimmino'.